A Primer On Cushing’s Disease: What is Cushing’s Disease in Dogs?

 Diagnosis includes tests to measure blood levels of cortisol under various conditions.

-Because a series of blood samples is needed on a defined schedule (every 1-2 hours), pets usually need to stay in the veterinary hospital for the day.
+A series of blood samples is needed on a defined schedule (every 1-2 hours).
+In addition, dogs usually need to stay in the veterinary hospital for the day.

 How is it treated

-Treatment is aimed at decreasing the amount of cortisol in the body.
+Treatment aims to decrease the amount of cortisol in the body.

-Medications are available that destroy part of the adrenal gland (and so decrease the production of cortisol), or that counteract the hormone sent out by the pituitary gland to prevent the adrenal glands from producing too much cortisol in the first place.
+- or that counteract the hormone sent out by the pituitary gland.
+This prevents the adrenal glands from producing too much cortisol in the first place.

-Cushing’s disease can also develop in dogs that have had to be treated long-term with corticosteroid medications for other problems.
+Cushing’s disease can also develop in dogs receiving long-term corticosteroid medications for other problems.

 Cushing’s Disease in Dogs